Kate Meyrick: Death

-Meyrick died on 19 January 1933 from influenza, she was 57 years old.
+Meyrick died on 19 January 1933 from influenza, aged 57.
 Her son-in-law, Lord Kinnoull commented shortly after her death, "Mrs Meyrick's health had undoubtedly been weakened by her several periods of imprisonment.”
 On the day of her large funeral at St Martin-in-the-Fields, West End theatres and clubs dimmed their lights.
-There was a big turnout on the day from people well-known in London's night club life.
+There was a big turnout on the day from people well known in London's night club life.
 Meyrick's estranged husband was reported to have attended at her funeral, inconsolable.
 She is buried in Kensal Green Cemetery.

 Despite the vast sums of money Meyrick earned during her career, her estate was valued at only £771 8s 1d.
 She had claimed that all her earnings had been spent on running her clubs, educating her children and legal fees.

 In February 1933, the Leeds Mercury stated that Scotland Yard had obtained a copy of the manuscript of Meyrick's posthumously published autobiography, Secrets of the 43 Club, leading to suspicion that it was subsequently censored to protect the Metropolitan Police and aristocratic society.
-The author J.B.
-Priestley objected to being mentioned in the book, claiming he had never frequented Meyrick’s clubs.
+The author J. B. Priestley objected to being mentioned in the book, claiming he had never frequented Meyrick's clubs.